-ALL-USA Watch: Lynna Irby finishes perfect HS track career and makes it look easy.
-It's not
+Doyel: Lynna Irby makes it look easy — it's anything but

 Lynna Irby (@monalynna_smile) June 04, 2017

 All was good by 8:15 p.m.
 That’s when Irby motored around the turn and won the 200 for her 12th and final state title.
 No more races to win.
-Her career ended at perfection.
-When Irby found Nathan a few minutes later, she collapsed in her coach’s arms.
+Her career ends with perfection.

 “Feel better, hon?”
 Nathan asked.